Combine PPTX Files with GroupDocs.Merger for Java: A Step‑By‑Step Guide

 Gradle

-Add this line to your build.gradle
+Add the line to build.gradle:

 implementation 'com.groupdocs:groupdocs-merger:LATEST_VERSION'